 So, now you’re ready to say your vows and show the world you’re married!
 Congratulations on your nuptials.

-Can you just walk into a chapel in Vegas and get married?
+Can you just walk into a wedding chapel in Vegas and get married?

 Can you get a marriage license and get married the same day in Las Vegas?

 Yes, you can receive your marriage license and get married the same day in Las Vegas.
+The Marriage License Bureau is open from 8 a.m. to midnight, 365 days per year, and does not take appointments.
 Click here to see the requirements for obtaining a marriage license.
-Nevada has no blood test or waiting period.
-The Marriage License Bureau is open from 8 a.m. to midnight, 365 days per year and does not take appointments.
 Walk in at your convenience!

 Are Las Vegas weddings legally binding?

 Marriages in Las Vegas are legally binding throughout the U.S. and in most countries around the world.
 States and countries each have their own laws.
 In Nevada, both parties must present valid IDs to the county clerk who will issue the marriage license.
-Papers in hand, the couple must verbally commit to each other in front of a licensed marriage officiant, judge or justice of the peace and a witness.
+Papers in hand, the couple must verbally commit to each other in front of a licensed marriage officiant, judge or justice of the peace, and a witness.
 The person conducting the ceremony must file the marriage certificate with the county clerk within 10 days.
 Immediately after the certificate is filed, you may order a certified copy to use as proof of marriage.
 Some officiants will file the certificate the same day so that you may obtain a certified copy of the marriage certificate before you leave Las Vegas.
 Ask about this service if you need your certificate immediately.
-To order, go to: https://mlic.vegas.
+To order, visit Vegas weddings website.